Skip to Main Content

 • Determination of patron eligibility to borrow library materials

-Individual patron records are accessed by name and/or a non-SSN personal identifier.
+Individual patron records are accessed by name and/or a non-social security number identifier.
+Access to an individual’s record is available to:

 • The individual patron represented in the record